ashleywillard/healthy-eff/README.md

 Check out the current setup on these files for a concrete example.
 The current email is just a random email we've made for the sole purpose of sending emails, which you can use if you would like.

-#### Set up your initial database
+#### (Optional) Modify your initial database

 We've already added most of the employees, but feel free to change `db/seeds.rb` to configure the starting database of the application.
 If you want to add a new person (admin or user) before deploying, follow the examples on the `db/seeds.rb` file.

 #### Final set-up

-Run the setup script to install gems and set up the database.
+Run the setup script to install the required gems and set up the database.

     .../healthy-eff$ ./bin/setup